Blepharoplasty (Eyelid surgery)

-Blepharoplasty can remove excess skin, muscle and sometimes fat from the upper or lower eyelids.
-In some cases, you might need only skin removed but not muscle or you might need the procedure done on both upper and lower eyelids.
+Blepharoplasty (eyelid surgery) is a type of surgical procedure that can be used to remove excess skin, muscle and sometimes fat from the upper or lower eyelids.
+In some cases, you might need skin removed but not muscle — or you might need the procedure done on both upper and lower eyelids.

 Cosmetic eyelid surgery is a surgical procedure that is not medically necessary and is performed solely to improve your appearance.

 Unfortunately, your upper and sometimes lower eyelids may become droopy or baggy as part of the aging process.
 Your eyebrows also may sag or droop as a part of the same process.

 The eyelid skin stretches, muscles weaken and fat pockets become more prominent as they bulge.
 This may be a hereditary condition that runs in your family.

 Cosmetically, such conditions may detract from the overall attractiveness of your eyes and face and cause a tired or older appearance.

 A number of different types of surgeons can perform cosmetic blepharoplasty.

 Ophthalmologists and oculoplastic surgeons (a surgical subspecialty of ophthalmology) most commonly perform these types of procedures.
 However, general plastic surgeons, oral and maxillofacial surgeons, and ear, nose and throat surgeons also perform cosmetic eyelid surgery.

 When is functional blepharoplasty needed?

 A functional blepharoplasty (in contrast to a cosmetic blepharoplasty) is eyelid surgery performed for medical reasons.